 A Tour of The House of Krug

 Krug is one of the most prestigious houses in the champagne region in France.
-To be able to visit and do a private tour and tasting at The House of Krug is truly exceptinonal.
+To be able to visit and do a private tour and tasting at The House of Krug is truly exceptional.
 Joseph Krug established the House of Krug in 1843 to create the very best champagne.
 Krug is based in Reims the main city in the champagne region in France.
-We visited the Krug cellars during our stay at L’Assiette Champenoise where they offer Krug speciality packages.

 Our visit was very special from the word go, Starting in the House where Krug began in the heart of champagne.
 The beautiful building with the oak barrels lining the entrance were spectacular in itself.

 Joseph Krug wrote all of his tasting notes in a cherry red notebook passing on all of his knowledge to his son Paul.
 He experimented with building a reserve of wines from grapes grown in different plots to blend exceptional wines.

 The lounge area in krug is beautiful with relics from the old house on display including the note book of Joseph himself.

 Joseph wrote in his book ” A good house should only create two champagnes of the same quality” , champagne no 1 to be the fullest expression of champagne every single year, and.
 Champagne no 2, the expression of the circumstances of a particular year captured by Krug, and created only in the years as Krug vintage.

 We know this today as Krug Vintage.

 Today the house offers seven different Krug champagnes;

 - The Krug vintage